 A handful of states, including California, offer their own tax software programs on their websites that allow taxpayers to complete their returns and file them free of charge.
 Other options also exist for free—or almost free—preparation and filing.

 California Direct Tax Filing

 California has an online tax preparation tool called CalFile.
-For 2020 returns, CalFile is open to taxpayers of all filing statuses with federal adjusted gross incomes of up to $203,341 if you're single or married and filing a separate return.
-The limit increases to $305,016 for those filing as head of household, and $406,687 if you're married and filing a joint return.
-You must have lived in California the entire year, and you can claim no more than 10 dependents.
+For 2021 returns, CalFile is open to taxpayers of all filing statuses with federal adjusted gross incomes of up to $203,341 if you're single or married and filing a separate return.
+The limit increases to $305,016 for those filing as head of household, and $406,687 if you're married and filing a joint return or a qualifying widow(er).

 Maine Direct Tax Filing

 Maine offers FastFile and 1040 I-File, a tax preparation and e-file program for taxpayers with relatively simple returns.
 Enter your information, and the program will calculate your return.
 If you owe, you can pay electronically or request to delay your payment.
 If you're entitled to a refund, you'll receive it by direct deposit.